 Foreign investments are typically defined as either direct or indirect.
 Foreign direct investments are when investors purchase a physical asset such as a plant, factory, or machinery in a foreign country.
 In contrast, foreign indirect investments are when investors buy stakes in foreign companies that trade on their respective stock exchanges.

-Generally speaking, direct foreign investments are more favored over indirect foreign investments because the assets they purchase are considered long-term.
+Generally speaking, direct foreign investments are favored by the foreign country over indirect foreign investments because the assets they purchase are considered long-term.
 Therefore, they help boost the foreign country’s economy over time.

 Commercial Foreign Investments and Official Flows

-Beyond direct and indirect foreign investments, commercial foreign investments, and official flows are also two types of investing methodologies conducted internationally.
+Beyond direct and indirect foreign investments, commercial foreign investments and official flows are two other types of investing methodologies conducted internationally.

 Commercial loans are essentially bank loans issued by a domestic bank to a foreign business or government.
-Similarly, official flows are various forms of development assistance that developing or developed countries receive from the domestic country.
+Similarly, official flows are various forms of development assistance that developing or developed countries receive from a foreign country.